-Given the relatively flat topography of the subject property, valley setting, and lack of exposed bedrock outcrops for the project, predictive modeling would suggest that if prehistoric sites are present within the project area, they will likely be artifact scatters or specialized resource processing loci that would have developed as a result of prehistoric resource extraction practices.
-In addition, any historic sites are likely to be surface deposits resulting from rural dumping practices or buried as a result of historic refuse disposal practices.
+Although prehistoric bedrock milling features are the most common resource near the project, given the relatively gentle slope, valley setting, and lack of exposed bedrock outcrops within the project, predictive modeling would suggest that if prehistoric sites are present within the project area, they will likely be artifact scatters or specialized resource processing loci that would have developed as a result of prehistoric resource extraction practices.
+In addition, due to the documented historic use of the property, any historic sites are likely to be surface deposits resulting from rural dumping practices or buried as a result of historic refuse disposal practices.